Where To Drink In Sonoma County When You Don’t Want Wine

 The suggestions below are kind of spread out, but there are a few things grouped together.
 So for instance, Santa Rosa and Sebastapol have a few options for you that are all pretty close.
 Here’s a link to the map if you want to see it a little more closeup.

 And this is really just scratching the surface—I only had a day or two to explore!
-There are so many Sonoma County breweries to choose from, and more cideries, distilleries, and more popping up every day.
+There are so many Sonoma County breweries to choose from, and even more cideries, distilleries, and other interesting options popping up every day.
 If you’re looking for where to drink in Sonoma County, you’ll have plenty to keep you busy.
 I’ll keep adding to this on subsequent visits as well.

 Other Sonoma adventures for your trip: